Martin Lorentzon: Spotify

 In April 2006, Ek and Lorentzon decided to start a new company.
 Lorentzon left the board of Tradedoubler and gave one million euros to Ek.
 In June 2006 Spotify was registered.
 Spotify was started as a music streaming service earning its profits from online advertising, a business that they both knew very well.

 Lorentzon spent his own money on developers' salaries, offices, and renting music licenses.
 They tried to attract investor money, but Lorentzon was not satisfied with the terms with which they were offered to cooperate.
 Because of these unplanned expenses, Lorentzon's share in Spotify turned out to be the largest.
-His option was estimated at more than US$ 4 billion; he holds 43.3% voting rights and owns 12.7% shares.
+His option was estimated at more than US$4 billion; he holds 43.3% voting rights and owns 12.7% shares.
 Hagnö decided to join in his former colleague's venture, and owns 6.6% of the shares worth US$1.5 billion.

-Lorentzon was a chief executive officer from 2006 to 2013 and a chairman of board of directors from 2008 to 2016, until Ek took over these roles.
+Lorentzon was chief executive officer from 2006 to 2013 and chairman of board of directors from 2008 to 2016, until Ek took over these roles.
 In interviews Ek and Lorentzon claim that they are best friends and there has not been a day since 2006 when they did not speak at least once a day.
 Lorentzon is responsible for developing the company's future goals and development strategy, budget, salaries, verification of legal and annual financial reports.

-Political views
+Civic involvement

-In 2013 Lorentzon joined Prince Daniel's Fellowship Project, and visits upper secondary schools, universities, and university colleges around Sweden to inspire young people to get involved in entrepreneurship.
-In 2016 he was elected as a member of the Royal Swedish Academy of Engineering Sciences under the Department of Education and Research, which promotes contact and exchange between business, research, and government entities.
+In 2013, Lorentzon joined Prince Daniel's Fellowship Project, and visits upper secondary schools, universities, and university colleges around Sweden to inspire young people to get involved in entrepreneurship.
+In 2016, he was elected as a member of the Royal Swedish Academy of Engineering Sciences under the Department of Education and Research, which promotes contact and exchange between business, research, and government entities.

-In April 2013, media scrutiny focused on Lorentzon's relationship with the Swedish tax office.
-Lorentzon's Spotify and Telia-affiliated companies are situated in offshore financial centres: Rosello is registered in Cyprus and Amaltea is in Luxembourg.
-In 2005, he re-registered TradeDoubler on Cyprus, reducing his tax payment by $9 million.
-In 2006 he paid 1.4 million euro in taxes.
-Spotify was also re-registered by that time in Luxembourg, where income tax is lower.

 In 2014, Lorentzon was named International Swede of the Year, and in 2015, he was awarded the Affärsbragden (The Business Achievement) from the newspaper Svenska Dagbladet.
-In the spring of 2015 Lorentzon was given an honorary doctorate at the Chalmers University of Technology.
+In the spring of 2015, Lorentzon was given an honorary doctorate at the Chalmers University of Technology.

+Politics

+Lorentzon and his fellow Spotify cofounder Ek have advocated for lowering taxes in Sweden, which are some of the highest in the world, and for less restrictive permitting policies.
+In 2016, they wrote an open letter to the Swedish government arguing that if changes to Swedish law regarding housing, taxation, and education are not made, Spotify will be forced to relocate from the country.
+They asserted that high taxes on stock options in Sweden make it difficult to incentivize programmers to work at startups while competing with larger companies on salary.
+They also wrote that Swedish permitting policy is overly restrictive, limiting the supply of affordable housing in the country.

-In April 2019 Lorentzon was assigned an immigrants' integration issues expert in a Moderate Party commission New Swedish Model created by Ulf Kristersson.
+In April 2019, Lorentzon was tasked as an immigrants' integration issues expert in a Moderate Party commission New Swedish Model created by Ulf Kristersson before the 2022 Swedish general election which resulted in Kristersson becoming prime minister.